neondatabase/website/content/docs/guides/grafbase.md

   }
   ```

-More code will be added to these files in a later step.
+You will expand the code in these files in a later step.

 ## Install the Neon serverless driver